-Bus ticket cost only 30 PLN ($8).
+Bus ticket costs only 30 PLN ($8).
 The journey last 2-3 hours, including waiting in the line on the border.

-If you are European Union citizen, you don’t need visa to enter Ukraine.
+If you are a European Union citizen, you don’t need a visa to enter Ukraine.

 TIP: It's worth to mention that Lviv Bus Station (Avtovokzal on Stryjska street) is situated quite far away from the city centre.
 You can easily get there by taking the bus 3A.
 Leave on the last stop and you can walk directly to Rynok Square :).

 We’ve been staying in a lovely apartment booked on Airbnb.